Accessibility statement - Claim Confirmation

 We know parts of this website are not fully accessible.

-- cannot navigate through declarations information using only the keyboard
+- error information cannot be accessed using only the the keyboard

 - missing 'skip to main content' link